PolishedTomato/swiftUI-100-days/README.md

 _variable = some_val where variable have a property wrapper means to change the struct that wrapper around the variable entirely. while variable = some_val change value of the wrapper struct only.

+We can enfore one to many relationship through assign class to dependent class's property, and use constrant to remove duplicate class, then the dependent class will all link to one class.

 ///////////////
 SwiftUI Day 57(CoreData continue)